yashsahugtx/skype-docs/Skype/UCWA/CreateAnApplication.md

 4. Process the response from the previous request.

  The response from the previous GET request should be 401 Unauthorized.
 This should be no surprise, as the user is not yet authenticated.
-The body of the response contains a URL that can be used to get an OAuth token that is used in all subsequent requests.
+The header of the response contains a URL that can be used to get an OAuth token that is used in all subsequent requests.

     ```
     HTTP/1.1 401 Unauthorized